Foster qualities that set great leaders apart

-It can be tough to pinpoint exactly what makes someone a great leader.
-Still, we know strong leaders when we see them — and especially when we work for them.
+It can be hard to pinpoint what makes someone a great leader.
+Still, we know strong leaders when we see them—especially when we work for them.

 Leadership skills are important in all endeavors.
-In the nonprofit world, which requires extra commitment, passion and dedication, it's even more crucial that volunteers and staff are galvanized by key leaders.
-If leaders project an authentic belief in the mission — and the energy and optimism to make it succeed — those on the front lines or behind the scenes will be reminded why they chose this work in the first place.
+In the nonprofit world, which requires extra commitment, passion and dedication, it is even more crucial that volunteers and staff are galvanized by key leaders.
+If leaders project an authentic belief in the mission—and the energy and optimism to make it succeed—those on the front lines or behind the scenes will be reminded why they chose this work in the first place.

 Management vs. leadership

 The words "management" and "leadership" are often used interchangeably in the workplace, but they're really two different things.